top of page

 • Always follow up with a thank you note.
 If you can, reference specific topics or pieces of information from your conversation.
 For example, if you mentioned that you are very involved in DECA (a high school business club) and the interviewer had never heard of it, you might think about sending him/her a link to an official website when you follow up.

-The following are some tips from my daughter Amanda, co-author of Love the Journey to College, regarding interviews:
+The following are some tips from my daughter Amanda, co-author of Love the Journey to College and now Director of College Counseling at a New York city public school, regarding interviews:

 • Don’t be nervous.
 Really.
 The term “interview” is so much more frightening than the experience actually is.
 An interview with an admissions counselor is usually a conversation during which you talk about your interests and how you would pursue those passions at the particular school.

-• Eye contact and a firm handshake are really as important as everyone says they are.
+• Eye contact and a firm handshake (when in person) are really as important as everyone says they are.

 • You’d be surprised by how much your attitude says about you.
 Always be friendly and respectful.